 The Company is largely dependent on obtaining financing to generate sufficient cash to cover operating costs.
-Through 2011, EyeGate Pharma S.A.S., periodically issued preferred shares in exchange for U.S. dollar proceeds.
-At June 30, 2014, these shares represent a 49.99% non-controlling interest in the subsidiary, which reduced the Parent's ownership interest in the subsidiary to 50.01%.
-The Company accounts for the sale of stock by the subsidiary (of which there were no such sales in 2014 and 2013) as an equity transaction by recording the carrying value of the percentage of the equity sold as an increase in the non-controlling interest, with any excess proceeds representing a gain to the parent company recorded to additional paid-in capital.
+EyeGate Pharma S.A.S., periodically issues preferred shares in exchange for U.S. dollar proceeds.
+At March 31, 2014, these shares represent a 49.99% non-controlling interest in the subsidiary, which reduced the Parent's ownership interest in the subsidiary to 50.01%.
+The Company accounts for sale of stock by the subsidiary as an equity transaction by recording the carrying value of the additional shares as an increase in the non-controlling interest, with any excess proceeds representing a gain to the parent company recorded to additional paid-in capital.